Blendify/blender-manual/blender_docs/manual/physics/cloth/examples.rst

 Now, if you followed this from the previous section, your cloth is probably looking a little blocky.
-In order to make it look nice and smooth like the picture you need to apply a *Smooth* and/or *Subsurf* modifier in the *Modifiers* panel under the *Editing* context.
-Then, in the same context, find the *Links and Materials* panel (the same one you used for vertex groups) and press *Set Smooth*.
+In order to make it look nice and smooth like the picture you need to apply a *Smooth* and/or *Subsurf* modifier in the *Modifiers* tab.
+Then, in the same editor, find the *Links and Materials* panel (the same one you used for vertex groups) and press *Set Smooth*.

 Now, if you press :kbd:`Alt-A`, things are starting to look pretty nice, don't you think?